smaddula/EmotionSurvey/README.md

 3. AWS Android SDK - Using AWS Conginto to provide permissions to S3 bucket use for uploading images - Details can be found in utils.java file .
 Keys can be configured through AWS console .
 Android SDK can be obtained from https://aws.amazon.com/mobile/sdk/

+4. Picasso - Using Picasso to cache images for better user experience.
+Add the reference to gradle file and you are all set.

 ### EmotionVisualizer:

 This is a nodejs project which shows charts to help analyze data collected through the survey .
 D3 was used for visualizations .

-This website is deployed at http://emotion-maddula.rhcloud.com
+This website is deployed at http://emotion-maddula.rhcloud.com (Reload if the page doesnot work since )